GoncaloMalheiro/GoncaloMalheiro/README.md

 - 🎓 Junior Software Developer with a degree in Medical Informatics Engineering from IPCA
 - 🌍 Based in Braga, Portugal
-- 💻 Focused on backend development and web applications using C#, .NET, and SQL
+- 💻 Focused on backend development and web applications using C#, .NET, HTML, CSS, and SQL
 - 📫 Contact: malheirogoncalo9@gmail.com

 <br>